AntoineLo/airbike/README.md

 As an owner I can delete an announcements for a bike

-As an owner I can see my announcements for a bike

 As an owner I can create a review for a renter once the booking is done

 As a renter I can create a booking for a bike